Understanding Interest Rates and getting the best deal for your business

 There’s no right or wrong answer here, but the key thing to bear in mind is that the interest rate option you choose will affect your repayments, the overall cost of the loan and the features made available to you.

 The health or otherwise of your cash flow should be the key consideration here.
 A fixed rate will enable you to budget accurately, because you’ll pay the same amount each month, without fail.
 A variable rate will increase or decrease often with little prior warning.
 If your cash flow is good, you may feel you can take that risk and benefit from the times when the interest rate drops, but if you need tighter control on expenditure, a fixed rate is the way to go.
-But beware, if you are in a fixed rate contract and wish to ‘break’ the contract, the penalties can be high.
+But beware, if you are in a fixed rate contract and wish the ‘break’ the contract, the penalties can be high.
 If you are unsure, discuss this with your accountant or financial adviser.

 Annual Percentage Rate (APR)